selcukcihan/aws-serverless-intro/backend/README.md

 * Choose REST API
 * Create resource: words
 * Create method, lambda proxy integration
-* Also add "word" as a query string parameter with caching
+* Also add "word" as a query string parameter
 * Do not create api key

 10. If you invoke now you'll get